 The reasonable person standard is often applied in a personal injury case to assess whether negligence caused or contributed to an accident and resulted in injuries and damages.

-Our lawyers at Gordon & Partners have helped many injury victims prove fault and establish negligence in cases for over two decades.
+Our lawyers at Gordon & Partners have helped many injury victims prove fault and establish negligence in cases since 1993.
 To see if the reasonable person standard is relevant to your circumstances, get in touch with our firm to schedule a risk-free consultation.